deephdc/deep-docs/source/user/overview/user-roles.rst

 programming skills to prepare their own data into the appropriate format.
 Nevertheless, they can re-use the knowledge being captured in a trained network and adjust the network to their problem at hand by re-training the network on their own dataset.
-An example could be a user who takes the generic image classifier model and retrains it to perform seed classification.
+An example could be a user who takes the generic `image classifier <https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-image-classification-tensorflow.html>`_ model and retrain it to perform `seed classification <https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-seeds-classification.html>`_.

 **What DEEP can offer to you:**